 Consumers who install solar energy systems (including solar water heating and solar electric systems), small wind systems, geothermal heat pumps, and residential fuel cell and microturbine systems can receive a 30 percent tax credit for systems placed in service before December 31, 2016.
 Updated information is available on the Energy Star Web site.

 How much does it cost to set up a system?

-Consultant Randy Brooks, owner of Brooks Solar in Chelan, says $10 to $12 per watt installed is a good estimate for a grid-tied system without batteries.
+Expect to pay between $5 and $8 per watt installed for a grid-tied system without batteries.
 With batteries for storing power, costs go up by about 30 percent.
-Brooks generally recommends that grid-tied customers set up a system that will earn about as much in incentives annually as they pay for electricity.
-That is usually a 1.5 kW (about $15,000) system.
-The smallest system recommended is 700 watts (about $7,000) because that is the smallest grid-tie inverter available.
+Consultant Randy Brooks generally recommends that grid-tied customers set up a system that will earn about as much in incentives annually as they pay for electricity.

 Is there a way to estimate my return on investment?